8 Opportunities For Accredited Investors

 While offering higher distributions than traditional securities, some investment alternatives also carry greater risk.

-If you're looking to invest in an asset that has the potential to grow significantly over time but in a less volatile market, then solar technologies might be a wonderful place to start.
-SDC companies particularly stand head and shoulders above the rest.
-Following closely behind are real estate and fine wine.
+If you're looking to invest in an asset that has the potential to grow significantly over time but in a less volatile market, solar technologies might be a good place to start your investigation.

-Nonetheless, before investing in any alternative investment, do your due diligence, go through the prospectus, find out past performance, and, as much as possible, have all the specific information needed.
+Nonetheless, before investing in any alternative investment, do your due diligence, read the prospectus, learn about past performance, and have all the specific information needed.

 Charles Schaffer